Compositional Chain-of-Thought Prompting for Large Multimodal Models: Additional Implementation Details

 \minisection{Dataset} LLaVA-Bench (In-the-Wild)\cite{liu2023llava15} is a newly developed benchmark that has been used to evaluate the ability of LMMs to provide detailed, yet generalized chat responses to multimodal questions on a variety of images.
 Given an image, the LMM is prompted with a multimodal task.
 The LMM's response is compared to GPT-4 generated responses to assess the quality of the response.
 Although still in development, this small, hand-designed benchmark demonstrates the effectiveness of our method on multimodal chat scenarios.

 \minisection{Inference details} We use the official data released by the authors which is available at \url{https://github.com/haotian-liu/LLaVA/blob/main/docs/LLaVA_Bench.md}.
-Our evaluation follows a nearly identical process as described in the paper, with the only difference being removing the last answer extraction sentence $E$ as the questions are open-ended.
+For this more open-ended task, we first generate the zero-shot response.
+Following this, we use our method to generate a scene-graph and then improve the original response.
+This is to account for the fact that the dataset resembles a long-form conversation.